Flutamide

 Flutamide, sold under the brand name Eulexin among others, is a nonsteroidal antiandrogen (NSAA) which is used primarily to treat prostate cancer.
 It is also used in the treatment of androgen-dependent conditions like acne, excessive hair growth, and high androgen levels in women.
 It is taken by mouth, usually three times per day.

 Side effects in men include breast tenderness and enlargement, feminization, sexual dysfunction, and hot flashes.
 Conversely, the medication has fewer side effects and is better-tolerated in women with the most common side effect being dry skin.
 Diarrhea and elevated liver enzymes can occur in both sexes.
 Rarely, flutamide can cause liver damage, lung disease, sensitivity to light, elevated methemoglobin, elevated sulfhemoglobin, and deficient neutrophils.
 Numerous cases of liver failure and death have been reported, which has limited the use of flutamide.

 Flutamide acts as a selective antagonist of the androgen receptor (AR), competing with androgens like testosterone and dihydrotestosterone (DHT) for binding to ARs in tissues like the prostate gland.
 By doing so, it prevents their effects and stops them from stimulating prostate cancer cells to grow.
 Flutamide is a prodrug to a more active form.
 Flutamide and its active form stay in the body for a relatively short time, which makes it necessary to take flutamide multiple times per day.

 Flutamide was first described in 1967 and was first introduced for medical use in 1983.
 It became available in the United States in 1989.
 The medication has largely been replaced by newer and improved NSAAs, namely bicalutamide and enzalutamide, due to their better efficacy, tolerability, safety, and dosing frequency (once per day), and is now relatively little-used.
-It is on the World Health Organization's List of Essential Medicines.
+Flutamide is a therapeutic alternative on the World Health Organization's List of Essential Medicines.